Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Continuous Canonical Noise Distributions

 Stochastic dominance is a very strong ordering of random variables.
 While most prior works focus on a specific objective criterion to optimize (e.g., mean absolute and mean squared error \citep{geng2015approx}, optimal hypothesis testing \citet{awan2018differentially}, Wasserstein distance \citep{qin2022differential2}), stochastic dominance implies that the mechanism optimizes all symmetric objectives centered at the non-private value, which are non-decreasing away from the center.

 \begin{example} Examples of log-concave distributions include Gaussian, Laplace, Logistic, Uniform, and Beta, as well as truncated versions of these distributions.
-Of these, Gaussian is the log-concave CND for GDP, Laplace is the log-concave CND for Laplace-DP \citep{awan2022log}, and uniform is the log-concave CND for $(0,\delta)$-DP \citep{awan2022log}. \citet{dong2020gaussian} showed that the logistic tradeoff function is a lower bound for exponential mechanisms \citep{mcsherry2007mechanism}, but has not been studied further. \end{example}
+Of these, the Gaussian distribution is the log-concave CND for GDP, Laplace is the log-concave CND for Laplace-DP \citep{awan2022log}, and uniform is the log-concave CND for $(0,\delta)$-DP \citep{awan2022log}. \citet{dong2020gaussian} showed that the logistic tradeoff function is a lower bound on the privacy guarantee for exponential mechanisms \citep{mcsherry2007mechanism}. \end{example}